nginxinc/nginx-amplify-doc/amplify-guide.md

 **Note.** Amplify Agent will drop *root* privileges on startup.
 It will then use the effective UID of the user `nginx`.
 Package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If there's the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive in NGINX configuration, the agent will pick up the user specified in NGINX config for its effective UID (e.g. `www-data`).

-#### Using install.sh
+#### Using the Install Script

-This could done as simple as:
+The installation could done as simple as this.

- 1. Download and run install script:
+ 1. Download and run the install script:

         # curl -sS -L -O \
         https://github.com/nginxinc/nginx-amplify-agent/raw/master/packages/install.sh && \